 If you’re on the free plan, you can avail of live chat support for the first 30 days of your subscription (you’ll have to rely on forums and help pages for answers to any questions you may have after that).

-If you’re on the $25-per-month Venture plan, you can expect email / live chat support; if you’re on the $45-per-month Business plan you get phone support in addition to this; and the $105-per-month Unlimited plan gives you phone, email, live chat and ‘priority’ support.
+If you’re on the $30/mo Venture plan, you can expect email / live chat support; if you’re on the $55/mo Business plan you get phone support in addition to this; and the $130/mo Unlimited plan gives you phone, email, live chat and ‘priority’ support.

-This support comes in seven languages — English, Dutch German, French, Italian, Spanish and Russian.
+This support comes in eight languages — English, Dutch, German, French, Canadian French, Italian, Spanish and Russian.

-This is comparable with the multilingual support available from some other ecommerce platforms (for example Squarespace and BigCommerce) — but not as extensive as Shopify, which offers support in over 20 languages.
+This is comparable with the multilingual support available from some other ecommerce platforms (for example Squarespace and BigCommerce) — but not as extensive as Shopify’s, which caters for 26 languages.

 As mentioned earlier, there’s another type of support available from Ecwid in the form of ‘customization hours’.
 If you’re on an Ecwid ‘Business’ or ‘Unlimited’ plan, you get two hours or six hours of assistance customizing your store.
 This service is potentially useful for users who are completely new to the whole area of ecommerce and web design.